-The Ministry of Education, Culture, Sports, Science and Technology (MEXT) of the Government of Japan offers Undergraduate, Japanese Studies and Research Student Scholarships to foreign students who wish to study at Japanese universities.
-The scholarship covers full tuition, monthly allowance and round-trip flight between Japan and Canada.
+The Ministry of Education, Culture, Sports, Science and Technology (MEXT) of the Government of Japan offers Undergraduate, Japanese Studies, and Research Student Scholarships to foreign students who wish to study at Japanese universities.
+The scholarship covers full tuition, monthly allowance, and a round-trip flight between Japan and Canada.

 The information below is only a basic guideline.
-Consult the downloadable guides on our website for details including complete eligibility requirements.
+Consult the scholarship application guides for details including complete eligibility requirements.